chatwithio/api_skeleton/README.md

-# Symfony Docker
+# Symfony Docker with Whatapp Api

-A [Docker](https://www.docker.com/)-based installer and runtime for the [Symfony](https://symfony.com) web framework, with full [HTTP/2](https://symfony.com/doc/current/weblink.html), HTTP/3 and HTTPS support.
+## Whatsapp API

+There are detailed video in [indepth.webm](indepth.webm) and [intro.webd](intro.webd).
+This is definitely the best way to get understand it.

 ![CI](https://github.com/dunglas/symfony-docker/workflows/CI/badge.svg)